FRACerqueira/PipeAndFilter/docs/index.md

 ## Features
 [**Top**](#table-of-contents)

-- Pipeline contract with thread safety for change values
+- Contract with thread safety for change values
 - Set the maximum amount of parallel execution
 - Add multiple preconditions to run a pipe
 - Add multiple link to the pipe to jump to another pipe